Political prisoners in Venezuela: Juan Vicente Gómez dictatorship

-Initially, Juan Vicente Gómez began his government by granting freedom to political prisoners and reestablishing freedom of the press, but he refuses to dissolve the National Congress and call for a constituent assembly, a petition that was quite popular at the time.
+Initially, Juan Vicente Gómez began his government by granting freedom to political prisoners and reestablishing freedom of the press, but he refused to dissolve the National Congress of Venezuela and call for a constituent assembly, a petition that was quite popular at the time.
 Despite the facade of liberties promoted by Gómez, there were early cases of repression of the press and certain political sectors.
 From 1913 onwards, repression was exacerbated, the year in which Gómez decided to remain in power.

 During the dictatorship of Juan Vicente Gómez, people who were imprisoned were shackled with shackles and steel bolts on their feet and were victims of numerous tortures.
 The shackles held the prisoners' ankles, immobilizing and injuring them.
 Poison was often put in the food of prisoners under assassination orders, and crushed glass in their drinks to cause greater suffering at the time of death.
 Opponents to the Gómez regime were killed, imprisoned or disappeared.
 Torture methods ranged from the most conventional to the death penalty.

-Many of political prisoners were sent to forced labor, the most famous of which was the construction of the Transandean Highway in the Venezuelan Andes.
+Many political prisoners were sent to forced labor, the most famous of which was the construction of the Transandean Highway in the Venezuelan Andes.
 One of the cruelest torturers in La Rotunda was a common prisoner named Nereo Pacheco who, by orders of Gómez, was used by the guards as an element of punishment against the political prisoners.